Vienna (album)

+In terms of sales, the album had a slow start, but the release in January 1981 of the title track as the third single from the album heralded the band's commercial breakthrough worldwide and led to healthy sales throughout 1981.

 Vienna was remastered and re-issued on CD in 2000 on the EMI Gold label.
 This release also included a selection of B-sides from the album's singles as bonus tracks as well as the promotional video for the "Vienna" single.
 A remastered Definitive Edition of Vienna was released in 2008, which included a second disc of rare and previously unreleased tracks, and a 40th anniversary six-disc Deluxe edition was released in October 2020.

 Background

 Writing and rehearsing the songs for the album began in autumn 1979, shortly after Midge Ure had joined the band.
 Among the first tracks written were "Astradyne", "Mr. X" and "New Europeans".
 As opposed to the band's previous albums, the music was written collectively by the four members by throwing ideas back and forth between them and then working on the ideas and turning them into song structures.
 Warren Cann contributed to the lyric writing as Ure, who would later write more of the band's lyrics, was still settling in as a new member.
 Cann wrote the bulk of the lyrics to "Sleepwalk", "Mr. X", "Private Lives", "All Stood Still" and "New Europeans".

 Following a live gig in London in February 1980 Chrysalis Records had become interested in the band and gave them studio time to record some demos.
 The band decided to concentrate on one song and record it properly.
 They recorded "Sleepwalk" and were offered a contract by Chrysalis.

 The tracks for the album were then recorded at RAK Studios in London and later mixed in Conny Plank's studio in Germany.
 The song "Vienna", which had been written quickly in early 1980, was seen by the band as the musical high point of the album and the song that best represented what they wanted to do, so they decided to make it the title track of the album.
 However, a few test pressings of the album were made with the alternative title Torque Point on the sleeve.